dashpay/docs/mining/index.rst

 rapidly calculate millions of vectors in parallel.
-While specific CPU instruction enhancements related to cryptography such as AES or AVX can provide a decent boost, GPUs offer a significant performance increase due to their multiple pipelines for predictable calculations of the type involved with mining.
-Finally, ASICs can perform a single operation only.
+While specific CPU instruction enhancements related to cryptography such as AES or AVX can provide a decent boost, GPUs offer a significant performance increase due to their multiple pipelines capable of processing the predictably repetitive calculations associated with cryptocurrency mining.
+Finally, ASICs are relatively inflexible and can only process the specific function(s) for which they were designed, but at an even faster rate than the more general purpose GPUs and CPUs.
 A number of X11 ASICs are now available on the market, which have quickly made CPU and GPU mining uneconomic due to the increased difficulty of hashing arising from the rapidly increasing hash rate.
 The result is a currency which is more secure against brute force attacks on the Dash blockchain.

-The profitability of mining is determined by the hashrate of your mining device, the currently network difficulty and the costs of your hardware and electricity.
+The profitability of mining is determined by the hashrate of your mining device, the current network difficulty and the costs of your hardware and electricity.
 The following links provide up to date information:

 - `Hashrate <https://bitinfocharts.com/comparison/dash-hashrate.html>`_